-The Utility will use reasonable care to provide uninterrupted supply of service and shall not be liable for any loss, injury, or damage resulting from interruptions of service not due to negligence on its part.
+MU will use reasonable care to provide uninterrupted supply of service and shall not be liable for any loss, injury, or damage resulting from interruptions of service not due to negligence on its part.

-The Utility shall have the right to cause service to any customer to be interrupted or limited at any time without liability, by automatic devices or otherwise, when in the judgement of the Utility such interruption or limitation of service is necessary or desirable due to emergency conditions.
+MU shall have the right to cause service to any customer to be interrupted or limited at any time without liability, by automatic devices or otherwise, when in the judgement of MU such interruption or limitation of service is necessary or desirable due to emergency conditions.

-The Utility may also curtail or temporarily interrupt the customer's electric service in order to make repairs, replacements, or changes to the Utility's facilities either on or off the customer's premises.
-The Utility will, whenever practical, give notice to the customers who might be seriously affected by such suspension or curtailment of service.
+MU may also curtail or temporarily interrupt the customer's electric service in order to make repairs, replacements, or changes to MU's facilities either on or off the customer's premises.
+MU will, whenever practical, give notice to the customers who might be seriously affected by such suspension or curtailment of service.

-The Utility will use reasonable care to provide service of acceptable quality, but shall not be liable for any loss, injury, or damage resulting from deficiencies or imperfections of service not due to negligence on its part.
+MU will use reasonable care to provide service of acceptable quality, but shall not be liable for any loss, injury, or damage resulting from deficiencies or imperfections of service not due to negligence on its part.